Flood mitigation in Darwin region

 - Installing new culverts under Wallaby Holtze Road; and

 The City of Palmerston has upgraded Yarrawonga Road and Wallaby Holtze Road including upgraded drainage.

 The Department of Infrastructure, Planning and Logistics will upgrade stormwater drainage on Tulagi Road, which is expected to commence in the later half of 2018.

-Stormwater drainage is expected to be upgraded in the western area of the industrial estate, near McKenzie Place, in late 2018.
+Stormwater drainage is expected to be upgraded in the western area of the industrial estate, near McKenzie Place, by late 2019.